MichelDeudon/angela-biancofiore/content/en/authors/admin/_index.md

 ---

 Artist and writer, she was born in Bari (Italy); she attended the Scuola Libera del Nudo at the Academy of Fine Arts in Florence and, in particular, the drawing, engraving and art history courses.
 Her artistic production covers, apart from painting, ceramics, papier-mâché, the creation of assemblages and bronze sculpture.
 Her painting, defined by some critics as an "imaginary archaeology" (Omar Calabrese) is centered on the search for the relationship between drawing and writing, a real journey through the language of human communities, a crossing of signs: Cretan signs inscribed on seals or tablets (she lived in Crete), rock engravings of the High Atlas (Oukaimeden, Morocco); from the Vallée des Merveilles (Alpes Maritimes) and Val Camonica (Italy) to the mysterious signs painted in whitewash on the stone houses of his native region: the Trulli (in Puglia, not far from Bari). <br> <br>
-She has also developed research on the writing of the body which resulted in a Performance for signs, body and orchestra.
+She has also developed research on the writing of the body which resulted in a [Performance for signs, body and orchestra](https://angela-biancofiore.netlify.app/en/project/performance-for-body-signs-and-orchestra/).
 She has exhibited her work in Europe (Italy, France, Belgium, Spain, Greece) and around the world (United States, Mexico, Morocco, China) since 1984.
 She is the author of several books on the practice of art. , reading images and literary texts.
-Among his publications on painting: La scrittura degli elementi (Bari, Adriatica, 1988), Maps without territories. / Maps without territories (Paris / New York, Euromedia, 1996), Signes nomades (Montpellier, Euromedia, 1999), Corpi radianti (Venice, ed.
+Among his publications on painting: [La scrittura degli elementi](https://angela-biancofiore.netlify.app/en/project/ecriture-des-elements/) (Bari, Adriatica, 1988), [Maps without territories](https://angela-biancofiore.netlify.app/en/project/cartes-sans-territoires/) (Paris / New York, Euromedia, 1996), [Signes nomades](https://angela-biancofiore.netlify.app/en/project/signes-nomades/) (Montpellier, Euromedia, 1999), [Corpi radianti](https://angela-biancofiore.netlify.app/en/project/corpi-radianti/) (Venice, ed.
 Eidos, 2007).
-She has also published essays on literary and artistic creation: L'opera e il metodo (Lecce, Milella, 1991), Benvenuto Cellini artist-writer: the man at work (Paris, L'Harmattan, 1998), Pasolini (Palermo Palumbo, 2003), Pasolini: for a poetic anthropology, Montpellier, Presses Universitaires de la Méditerranée, 2007, Between confused dreams and apparitions: the poetry of Sandro Penna (in collaboration with Christelle Balderas), Hamburg/Castries, Dobu/ Cladole, 2011, Pasolini.
-Becoming of a creation, Paris, L’Harmattan, 2012; Let's be the change… New trends in contemporary Italian literature.
+She has also published essays on literary and artistic creation: L'opera e il metodo (Lecce, Milella, 1991), Benvenuto Cellini artist-writer: the man at work (Paris, L'Harmattan, 1998), Pasolini (Palermo Palumbo, 2003), [Pasolini: for a poetic anthropology](https://angela-biancofiore.netlify.app/en/publication/sandro-penna/), Montpellier, Presses Universitaires de la Méditerranée, 2007, Between confused dreams and apparitions: the poetry of Sandro Penna (in collaboration with Christelle Balderas), Hamburg/Castries, Dobu/ Cladole, 2011, [Pasolini.
+Becoming of a creation](https://angela-biancofiore.netlify.app/en/publication/pasolini/), Paris, L’Harmattan, 2012; Let's be the change… New trends in contemporary Italian literature.
 An anthology, texts collected by Romano Summa and Sondes Ben Abdallah, translation by Manon Rentz, under the direction of A. Biancofiore. <br> <br>
 Since 1993, she has taught art and Italian literature at the Paul-Valéry University of Montpellier, where she has been Professor since 2008. <br> <br>
 She directs the Web magazine [Notos: spaces of creation.
 Arts, writings, utopias](https://notos.numerev.com/).
 {style="text-align: justify;"}

 ### Expositions personnelles :
 <b>1996</b> Institut culturel français de Tétouan, Maroc.
-Cartes sans territoires, Espace Louis Feuillade, avec le concours de la Ville de Lunel.
-Maps and no territories, Rosenthal Art Gallery, Queens college, New York.
+[Maps and no territories](https://angela-biancofiore.netlify.app/en/project/cartes-sans-territoires/), Espace Louis Feuillade, avec le concours de la Ville de Lunel.
+Rosenthal Art Gallery, Queens college, New York.

 <b>1997</b> Musée d'art contemporain, Tanger, Maroc.